What is the Visbot malware?

 grep -r Visbot --include='*.php' /my/document/root

 But a better protection is to use a specialized Magento malware scanner.

 To check whether your store still runs the Visbot malware, you can check MageReport.com or run this command:

 Pong, it means that Visbot is still active.

 Visbot stores its intercepted POST data in random locations.
 In the wild, we have seen locations such as these:

-See our excellent instructions on how to recover a hacked Magento store.
-PS.
 Are you a Hypernode customer?
 Our intrusion prevention rules filter almost all known attacks.
 But if you happen to migrate a previously hacked store to our platform, our support team will contact you to get it resolved quickly.